tgulstine/Met.Museum/README.md

-# .NET Blazor Application with API and Entity Framework Core Code-First Database
+# .NET Blazor Development - Using Just C# (No Javascript or SQL)

-This repository contains the .NET project written for the course called:  .NET Blazor Application Development - Using Just C#
+This repository contains the .NET project completed during the course

 The course provides an introduction to the use of .NET Blazor (Server-Side) as well as: